-GENERAL STUDENT CAREER INTERN (7131A, 7131B) Grade 12 ONLY, 1st & 2nd Sem., One-half Credit.
-Prerequisite: Staff Recommended and Approved application.
+GENERAL STUDENT CAREER INTERN (7131Y) Grade 12 ONLY, Full Credit Year Course Prerequisite: Staff

-This course is ONLY available to Seniors who want to gain experience in a career field which they are interested in pursuing after high school.
+Recommended and approved application.
+This course is ONLY available to seniors who want to gain experience in a career field which they are interested in pursuing after high school.
 Students must submit an application for acceptance in the program to their counselor during the registration process in Grade 11.
 Students will choose their internship placement from the list of cooperating businesses.
-Examples of cooperating businesses include Areva, Architectural Partners, Virginia's Region 2000 Local Government Council, Delegate Scott Garrett, Blue Ridge Therapy Associates, Orthopedic Center of Central Virginia, Lynchburg City Schools, and various dental offices.
+Examples of cooperating businesses include Areva.
+Architectural Partners.
+Virginia's Region 2000 Local Government Council, Delegate Scott Garrett, Blue Ridge Therapy Associates, Orthopedic Center of Central Virginia, Lynchburg City Schools, and various dental offices.
 During the first five weeks of the course, students will complete the Workplace Readiness Skills curriculum.
-Topics include initiative, work ethic, teamwork, confidentiality, independence, communications, problem solving, decision making, computer applications, and employment issues.
+Topics include initiative, work confidentiality, ethic, teamwork, independence, communications, problem solving, decision making, computer applications, and employment issues.
 Students will be required to serve three hours a week in their internship.
 Students will be responsible for their own transportation.